 More about Wine on Mallorca

-The ever increasing number of wineries on the island means that, when it comes to Mallorcan wine, there is now a huge amount of variety and choice.
-That is all very well, but choosing one can be a very difficult and almost overwhelming task. […] Mallorcan Wine
+When it comes to Mallorcan wine, there is now a huge amount of variety and choice, so choosing one can be a very difficult and almost overwhelming task. […] Mallorcan Wine

 Catavinos is one of the leading wine distributors on Mallorca, providing a selection of more than 1,200 wines and champagnes and excellent knowledge and advice on the various wines available. […] Catavinos Wine Distributors Mallorca